intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 - **modelBytes**-the bytes of the model.
 - **inputShape**-array which contains the dimensions of the tensor.
 It should be fed to an input node(s) of the model.
 - **ifReverseInputChannels**-the boolean value of if need reverse input channels.
 Switch the input channels order from RGB to BGR (or vice versa).
-- **meanValues(optional)**- mean values only required when converting models.
-All input values coming from original network inputs will be divided by this value.
+- **meanValues**- All input values coming from original network inputs will be divided by this value.
+The TensorFlow*-Slim Models were trained with normalized input data.
+Inference Engine classification sample does not perform  normalization.
+It is necessary to pass mean and scale values to the Model Optimizer so they are embedded into the generated IR in order to get correct classification results.
-- **scale(optional)**-to be used for the input image per channel.
+- **scale**-to be used for the input image per channel.

-Additionally, we prepare to use OpenVINO backend for speeding up in this example, it allows converting by loading `scale` and `meanValues` parameters.
-Certainly, using OpenVINO is optional.
-You may practice in a simple way.
+Additionally, we prepare to use OpenVINO backend for speeding up in this example, it allows converting by loading the related `scale` and `meanValues` parameters.
+You can look up values [here](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html).

 ```
 # concurrentNum